Qarik-Group/pipeline-templates/README.md

 from the pipeline, and a `ci/repipe` utility for putting all the pieces together into a functioning Concourse pipeline.

+This project was initially created by Stark & Wayne, and is now maintained by Gstack.

+## Setup

 Setup is straightforward:

 ```shell